Reflux in infants: How to help my baby sleep

 Understanding Reflux in Infants

-To help alleviate acid reflux in your baby, it’s important to know a bit about what it is and why it happens.
+To help treat acid reflux in your baby, it’s important to know a bit about what reflux in babies is and what causes reflux in babies.

-As you may know, the esophagus delivers food from your baby’s throat to their adorable little stomach.
+The esophagus delivers food from your baby’s throat to their little stomach.
 Typically, this is a straight-forward process.
-With acid reflux, though, food comes back into the esophagus from the stomach.
+However, in a baby with acid reflux, food comes back into the esophagus from the stomach.
+This is often called spit up.

 Signs of Acid Reflux in Babies